AUT-Twitter-Analytics/Streamlit-Dashboard/README.md

 # Twitter Analytics Dashboard

-This application is a dashboard used to analyze tweets. 🐦
+This project was an interactive dashboard based on user feedback on the product based on about 3.5 GB of Twitter data in Persian and English. 🐦

 - Exploratory Data Analysis
 - Sentiment Analysis